LABS-EU3/LambdaDoor_FE/README.md

 │  │  ├─ Home/       # …that renders Home page content
 │  │  ├─ MyReviews/  # …that renders user's reviews for management
 │  │  ├─ UserDashboard/ # …that renders User-Dashboard page content
-│  |
+│  │  ├─ NotFound    # …serves as a fallback path when a request link is not available │  |
 |  |─ state/         # State
 │  │  ├─ actions/    # …that handles redux actions
 │  │  ├─ reducers/   # …that handles app reducer functions
 │  │  ├─ types/      # …that handles all action types
+│  │  ├─ store       # …contains redux store and devtools extension information
 |  |
 |  |─ styles/        # Styles
 |  |